DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Experiments

-\textbf{Effects of guidance scale.\quad}As shown in \cref{fig:guidance_scale_visual}, the influence of conditional information becomes more significant as the guidance scale $w$ increases.
-In this paper, $w$ is set to 1 as an empirical choice.
+\textbf{The effect of guidance scale.\quad}We further investigate how guidance information $\hat{x}_{0_b}$ modulates anomaly-free reconstruction through the guidance scale $w$.
+As shown in Figure \ref{fig:guidance_scale_visual}, the guided reconstructions increasingly resemble the guidance $\hat{x}_{0_b}$ as the guidance scale increases.
+In this paper, $w$ is empirically set to 1 to obtain the optimal fusion of reconstructions from two noise scales.